Deciding to move into a van is a big decision with many factors to consider.

 10. Give yourself room to grow into your van.

-A common story is one of an individual that planned to live in a van for six months or a year.
+A common story is one of an individual that planned for living in a van for six months or a year.
 Before they know it, they’ve fallen in love with the lifestyle and decide to continue beyond their original timeline.
 For this reason, I recommend giving yourself room to grow in your van.
 This can mean making room for a partner, animal, kids, souvenirs, or anything else.
 Minimize your belongings more than you think so you have the freedom to invite memorabilia from your travels into your van.
 If you are a solo traveler, consider the fact that you may not be single forever.
 If you plan on having children in the near future, think about where that extra seat could go.
 You may just fall in love with this lifestyle and decide to pursue it for longer than you originally thought.
 You never know what can happen!